-The Head teacher and Governors recognise their obligations under the Data Protection Act.
-The Head teacher and Governors will treat all salary issues confidentially, with sensitivity, and will undertake to make no public disclosure or provide details, other than by consent, or as required by legislation.
+The Headteacher and Governors recognise their obligations under the Data Protection Act 2018 The Headteacher and Governors will treat all salary issues confidentially, with sensitivity, and will undertake to make no public disclosure or provide details, other than by consent, or as required by legislation.
+Please note; where a request for information is received, regarding an individual's salary, the Headteacher and Governors may withhold some, or all, of the data under Sections 40 (1) and 40 (2), of the Freedom of information Act, which relates to 'personal data'.